Pop psychology sells well.

 The Truth

-Part of the issue is that, as Baumeister himself noticed in his original paper, there are no direct measures of willpower’s limited resources and the indirect experiments we must rely on are liable of being “polluted” by other intervening factors.
+Part of the issue is that, as Baumeister himself noticed in his original paper, there are no direct measures of willpower’s limited resources, and the indirect experiments we must rely on are liable of being “polluted” by other intervening factors.

 For example:

-- Participants might arrive with the idea of “owing” to the researchers some effort, and then “take it easy” after they feel they’ve given enough
+- Participants might arrive with the idea of “owing” the researchers some effort, and then “take it easy” after they feel they’ve given enough

-- It’s not always easy to isolate how people’s changing mood impacts their tenacity (ie.: is giving up early a consequence of depression, sagging self-esteem or is it because willpower is limited?)
+- It’s not always easy to isolate how people’s changing mood impacts their tenacity (ie.: is giving up early a consequence of depression, sagging self-esteem, or is it because willpower is limited?)

 - With some tasks giving up might actually be the most rational and smart thing to do